-To address long-term scenario uncertainties, scenario storylines (or ‘narratives’) are often used (Rounsevell and Metzger, 2010; O’Neill et al., 2014) (see Section 1.4.4 for a more general discussion on ‘storylines’ also covering ‘physical climate storylines’).
-Scenario storylines are descriptions of a future world, and the related large-scale socio-economic development path towards that world that are deemed plausible within the current state of knowledge and historical experience (WGIII; Section 1.2.3).
+To address long-term scenario uncertainties, scenario storylines (or ‘narratives’) are often used (see Section 1.4.4 for a more general discussion on ‘storylines’, also covering ‘physical climate storylines’; Rounsevell and Metzger, 2010; O’Neill et al., 2014).
+Scenario storylines are descriptions of a future world, and the related large-scale socio-economic development pathways towards that world that are deemed plausible within the current state of knowledge and historical experience (Section 1.2.3; WGIII).
 Scenario storylines attempt to ‘stimulate, provoke, and communicate visions of what the future could hold for us’ (Rounsevell and Metzger, 2010) in settings where either limited knowledge or inherent unpredictability in social systems prevent a forecast or numerical prediction.
 Scenario storylines have been used in previous climate research, and they are the explicit or implicit starting point of any scenario exercise, including for the SRES scenarios (IPCC, 2000) and the SSPs (e.g., O’Neill et al., 2017a).

 Recent technological or socio-economic trends might be informative for bounding near-term future trends, for example, if technological progress renders a mitigation technology cheaper than previously assumed.
-However, short-term emission trends alone do not generally rule out an opposite trend in the future (van Vuuren et al., 2010).
-The ranking of individual RCP emission scenarios from the IAMs with regard to emission levels is different for different time horizons, e.g., 2020 versus longer-term emission levels; For example, the strongest climate change mitigation scenario RCP2.6 was in fact the second highest CO2 emission scenario (jointly with RCP4.5) before 2020 in the set of RCPs and the strong global emission decline in RCP2.6 only followed after 2020.
+However, short-term emissions trends alone do not generally rule out an opposite trend in the future (van Vuuren et al., 2010).
+The ranking of individual RCP emissions scenarios from the IAMs with regard to emission levels is different for different time horizons, e.g., 2020 compared with longer-term emissions levels.
+For example, the strongest climate change mitigation scenario, RCP2.6, was in fact the second highest CO2 emissions scenario (jointly with RCP4.5) before 2020 in the set of RCPs and the strong global emissions decline in RCP2.6 only followed after 2020.
 Implicitly, this scenario feature was cautioning against the assumption that short-term trends predicate particular long-term trajectories.
 This is also the case in relation to the COVID-19 related drop in 2020 emissions.
-Potential changes in underlying drivers of emissions, such as those potentially incentivised by COVID-19 recovery stimulus packages, are more significant for longer-term emissions than the short-term deviation from recent emission trends (Cross-Chapter Box 6.1 on COVID-19 in Chapter 6).
+Potential changes in underlying drivers of emissions, such as those potentially incentivized by COVID-19 recovery stimulus packages, are more significant for longer-term emissions than the short-term deviation from recent emissions trends (Cross-Chapter Box 6.1 on COVID-19).

-Global warming levels
+Global Warming Levels

-The global mean surface temperature change, or ‘global warming level’ (GWL), is a ‘dimension of integration’ that is highly relevant across scientific disciplines and socioeconomic actors.
+The global mean surface temperature change, or ‘global warming level’ (GWL), is a ‘dimension of integration’ that is highly relevant across scientific disciplines and socio-economic actors.
 First, global warming levels relative to pre-industrial conditions are the quantity in which the 1.5°C and ‘well below 2°C’ Paris Agreement goals were formulated.
-Second, global mean temperature change has been found to be nearly-linearly related to a number of regional climate effects (Mitchell et al., 2000; Mitchell, 2003; Tebaldi and Arblaster, 2014; Seneviratne et al., 2016; Li et al., 2020; Seneviratne and Hauser, 2020).
-Even where non-linearities are found, some regional climate effects can be considered to be almost scenario-independent for a given level of warming (Cross-Chapter Box 11.1 in Chapter 11; Chapter 4, Sections 4.2.4 and 4.6.1; Chapter 8, Section 8.5.3; Chapter 10, Section 10.4.3.1).
+Second, global mean temperature change has been found to be almost-linearly related to a number of regional climate effects (Mitchell et al., 2000; Mitchell, 2003; Tebaldi and Arblaster, 2014; Seneviratne et al., 2016; Li et al., 2020; Seneviratne and Hauser, 2020).
+Even where non-linearities are found, some regional climate effects can be considered to be almost scenario-independent for a given level of warming (Sections 4.2.4, 4.6.1, 8.5.3 and 10.4.3.1, and Cross-Chapter Box 11.1).
 Finally, the evolution of aggregated impacts with warming levels has been widely used and embedded in the assessment of the ‘Reasons for Concern’ (RFC) in IPCC WGII (Smith et al., 2009; IPCC, 2014a).
-The RFC framework was further expanded in SR1.5 (2018), SROCC (2019) and SRCCL (2019) by explicitly describing the differential impacts of half-degree warming steps (cf. King et al., 2017) (Section 1.4.4; Cross-Chapter Box 12.1 in Chapter 12).
+The RFC framework was further expanded in SR1.5 (2018), SROCC (2019) and SRCCL (2019) by explicitly describing the differential impacts of half-degree warming steps (Section 1.4.4 and Cross-Chapter Box 12.1; cf. King et al., 2017).